ni-30/vuejs-step-progressbar-component/README.md

 A Vue.js project.

-Vue.js component of step-progress bar.
+Sample Vue.js code for step-progress bar component using Bootstrap for css and html styling.

 ## Build Setup